SPONSOR ORGANISATIONS CAN MAKE APPLICATIONS HERE.

 %

 Cambridge is the UK’s Most Unequal City.
+Help us Make a Difference.

 Cambridge was named the most unequal city in the UK in 2018 by the Centre for Cities Think Tank.
 The difference in life expectancy between Cambridge’s richest and poorest areas is about ten years.
 The cost-of-living crisis means the most vulnerable and deprived struggle to meet the cost of their basic essentials.

-We are a small charity with a group of unpaid trustees and volunteers who believe strongly in compassion, acting in a non-judgemental way and providing rapid support to those in need.
+We are a small charity with a group of unpaid trustees and volunteers who believe strongly in compassion, acting in a non-judgmental way and providing rapid support to those in need.
 Our trustees carefully scrutinise every request sent to Cambridge Aid.
 Most requests receive positive responses, and we also make many suggestions for additional sources of help.

 We fund the purchase of cookers, freezers and washing machines – the most commonly requested items.
 The next biggest items are food, everyday household essentials, and clothing for children and adults.
 We give plenty of help to people moving home – for example, the street homeless moving into pods or other unfurnished flats, women fleeing domestic abuse, and young adults who may not have anyone else to turn to.